CreativeAutmations/EasyWaitService/docs/api.md

 ----
 ----

-**REST API authentication and headers**

-To make a REST API call, you must include request headers including the Authorization header with an OAuth 2.0 access token.

 **Sign In**

 This is required to sign in a previously registered user.
 When successful API returns an access token.
 This token must be used as an authentication token before with API's that require authenticated users.

 ----
 /api/signin